justinmklam/personal-website/content/posts/2018/06/sourdough-starter-monitor.md

 1. Download [Raspbian](https://www.raspberrypi.org/downloads/raspbian/)
 2. Flash it to an SD card with something like [Etcher](https://etcher.io/)

 The only hiccup I ran into was setting up without any monitor or ethernet attached, so getting it connected to WiFi and retrieving its IP address was non-trivial.
-Luckily, other people have run into the same problem over at the [Raspberry Pi forums](https://www.raspberrypi.org/forums/viewtopic.php?t=191252).
+Luckily, other people had run into the same problem over at the [Raspberry Pi forums](https://www.raspberrypi.org/forums/viewtopic.php?t=191252).
 The solution:

 1. Create an empty file on the SD's boot partition called `ssh` to enable it.